esurdam/go-grpc-bazel-example/README.md

 Each service should contain a `k8s_deploy` rule, which defines the cluster deployment.

-This rule build the binary in Docker, pushes the image to the container registry, and deploys the service to the defined Kubernetes cluster.
+This rule builds the binary in Docker, pushes the image to the container registry, and deploys the service to the defined Kubernetes cluster.

 ```